ric9176/refactor-to-modern-patterns-workshop/README.md

 Refactor the `ClassComponentHOC.js` component to implement the useRandomImage hook making use of your HOC component export that work in a class.

+## Context Exercise

+1. Finish implementing the ThemeProvider context in `src/exerciseContext/ThemeProvider.jsx` Hint: There are lots of code comments in this file, read them :-)

+2. In `index.js` implement your provider by wrapping the app.

+3. In `src/exerciseContext/ThemedApp.jsx` use your `useTheme` hook to get the function that updates the theme state and pass it to the onClick handler of the Button.

 ## API reference

 These exercises use the Rick and Morty api for the images: https://rickandmortyapi.com/documentation/#rest